|

 only help us to understand why men engage in this illegal activity but may also assist in guiding interventions, treatment,

+and public policy (Sawyer, Metz, Hinds, & Brucker, 2002).
 Over 500 sex trade consumers and over 250 men who have not purchased sexual services completed questionnaires assessing

 their beliefs and attitudes towards prostitution.
 At the time the questionnaires